LeeMorinUCF/QMB3311S22/demo_11_PP_Ch_07_Methods/README.md

 ```

-Here are several versions of calculating the absolute value of a number,
+Here are several ways to calculate the absolute value of a number,
-along with a number of other calcualtions.
+along with a number of other calculations.

 ```python
 >>> abs(-3)